andrewcccc/andrewcccc.github.io/projects.md

 - The research aims are to 1) design and develop a mobile app to support a wearable device for data collection and visualization, and 2) perform a usability evaluation of the app.

-- Design inputs: user needs a wireless and user-friendly mHealth solutions that provide self-management for symptoms, medication, and action plans.
+- User needs: a wireless and user-friendly mHealth solution that provides self-management for symptoms, medication, and action plans.

 **Methods:**